-The 2017-2018 flu season was the most severe flu season since the swine flu pandemic of 2009, and it has been reported that this year’s is arriving early.
+The 2022-2023 flu season is shaping up to be the worst flu season in the past thirteen years.
 It is vital for everyone who can get the flu shot to be vaccinated.
-However, for health care providers, convincing patients to get the flu shot can be challenging.
+However, for healthcare providers, convincing patients to get the flu shot can be challenging.

 How to Recommend the Flu Shot

 The American Academy of Family Physicians has come up with these three tips to help healthcare providers recommend the flu vaccine:

 1. Greet the patient, confirm the patient’s decision not to get a flu shot based on the nurse’s rooming notes, and then ask the patient for more information on why he or she does not want one, listening carefully to the patient’s response.